-Our Governors are required to sign a declaration saying that they will comply with our Code of Conduct.
-You cannot become (or continue as) a Governor if you failed to sign and deliver to the Secretary a statement (in the form required by the Secretary) confirming acceptance of the Code of Conduct for Governors.
+All Governors are required to sign a declaration saying that they will comply with the Code of Conduct for Governors.
+In keeping with the Trust's Constitution, an individual cannot become (or continue as) a Governor if they failed to sign and deliver to the Secretary a statement (in the form required by the Secretary) confirming acceptance of the Code of Conduct for Governors.

-If a Governor commits a serious breach of the Code of Conduct; or they have acted in a manner detrimental to the interests of the Foundation Trust; and the Council of Governors consider that it is not in the best interests of the Foundation Trust for them to continue as a Governor, under the Trust's Constitution provisions they must permanently vacate their office if required to do so by a majority of the remaining Governors.
+If a Governor commits a serious breach of the Code of Conduct; or they have acted in a manner detrimental to the interests of the Trust; and the Council of Governors consider that it is not in the best interests of the Trust for them to continue as a Governor, under the Trust's Constitution provisions they must permanently vacate their office if required to do so by a majority of the remaining Governors.